AxelHamburch/LightningATM/docs/guide/we_need_your_help.md

 ### 2. Update the LigthningATM

 Connect the ATM to the power supply and log in to your LightningATM via [Wifi/SSH](https://github.com/21isenough/LightningATM/blob/master/docs/guide/sdcard_and_wifi.md#carry-out-basic-software-settings-and-updates).
 You may find the IP in the network of your router.
+Open a command line editor and write the command `pi@192.168.x.x`.
 Hopefully you still have the assigned password.
 We will load the new repository on the ATM and activate it.
 You have to stop the `LightningATM.service` once, otherwise you will get a strange display and the ATM will not work properly.

     $ sudo systemctl stop LightningATM.service
     $ sudo cp -r LightningATM LightningATM_Backup